 When we got our first drone, we immediately took it outside and took to the sky.
-Moments later, we were rescuing it from a tree.
+Moments later we were rescuing it from a tree.
 We have learned a lot since then, logging many hours of flight and acquiring our Part 107 license, that’s the FAA Remote Pilot Certificate with a sUAS rating.
+In other words, we have our drone pilot license and we’ve been through a lot to get it.

 We are pledging to you that we will build content on Drone Rush to help you become a better drone pilot.
 We can talk about some of the basics, and our experience passing the test to get our Part 107 drone certificate, but we’re going to leave some of the actual drone training to the professionals at Drone Pilot Ground School.
 Let us explain.